 17. COMMITMENTS AND CONTINGENT LIABILITIES

 The Company is party to certain management contracts for its executive officers.
-Minimum management contract termination commitments remaining under the agreements, for termination without cause, are approximately \$441,000 plus any earned bonus amounts owing, and are all payable within one year.
+Minimum management contract termination commitments remaining under the agreements, for termination without cause, are approximately \$723,000 and are all payable within one year.